-If this function is enabled and someone attempts to write data into this area, BIOS will show a warning message on screen and alarm beep
+If this function is enabled and someone attempts to write data into this area, BIOS will show a warning message on screen and an alarm will beep.

 CPU Internal Cache (Enabled)

 All processors that can be installed in this motherboard use internal level 1 (L1) cache memory to improve performance.
 Leave this item at the default value for better performance.